top of page

 A41A2669.jpg

-There are many benefits to fostering the soil biology on your land, such as improved soil fertility, increased water retention, improved aeration, and much more.
-By including yourself in our research programs, you and your community will learn to to work with nature, rather than against her.
+There are many benefits to fostering the soil biology, such as improved soil fertility, increased water retention, improved aeration, and much more.
+By including yourself in our research and education programs, you and your community will learn to to work with nature, rather than against her.

 Welcome

 We're happy you're here.
-This page is for landowners and everyone else who is interested in learning more about how the ecology of your soil may be affecting your relationship with the land, and vice versa.
+This page is for everyone who is interested in learning more about soil regeneration using natural, sustainable methods.

 20210803_183943_resized_edited.jpg